Council takes an active interest in the changing climate and seeks ways to work with the community to best adapt to changing climate impacts.

 The National Construction Code includes provisions for Energy Efficiency Requirements and natural disaster mitigation.

-The Community Flood Resilience Project includes flood mapping and flood studies of major waterways and low lying areas in Burnie.
+The Community Flood Resilience Project includes flood mapping and flood studies of major waterways and low-lying areas in Burnie.
 It informs Council service levels for stormwater management and regular culvert clearing.

 Waste management: